We share our best travel tips in this complete guide to the gorgeous Playa Del Carmen: practical safety tips, where to stay, go out, party and tan!

 Gay bars in Playa del Carmen

 The gay scene in Playa del Carmen is small, which makes sense given the size of the place.
-Since La Cueva del Maya-T closed down there are no gay bars.
-Your best bet is to head to Cancun.
-Playa does however have one gay club – see the section below for more.
+Since La Cueva del Maya-T closed down the gay scene was pretty bleak, but recently some new venues have opened up and even some of the more ‘straight' bars now have regular gay nights.
+For more gay nightlife your best bet is to head to Cancun, but we definitely recommend checking out what's on offer in the Playa!

 Laser Hot Bar in Cancun